maxxiimo/the-front-end-manifesto/chp10-visual-design-for-the-nondesigner.md

 ### Step 1: Pick a Color

-The first step in creating a color palette is to choose a base color, and to do so I'm going to borrow from a [technique][Adjectives] we used in the Font Family section of this chapter.
+The first step in creating a color palette is to choose a base color.
+If you already have a logo to work with, the colors in the logo are good place to start from.
+Since I don't have a logo yet I'm going to borrow from a [technique][Adjectives] we used in the Font Family section of this chapter.
 Here is the list of adjectives used to choose a typeface:

 1. Clean
 2. Reliable